-- 1. The IHSA and the Illinois State Police wish to remind that you texting while driving is illegal.
-Cell phone use while driving is responsible for over 3,000 deaths and over 30,000 injuries across the United States each year. - 2.
-Your phone is your ticker for most IHSA postseason events on GoFan, the official digital ticketing partner of the IHSA.
-Be sure to download the GoFan app or visit GoFan.co (.co not .com) to get tickets to IHSA action. - 3.
-On behalf of the IHSA and (host school), thank you for your support of interscholastic athletics and activities.
+1. Your phone is your ticket for most IHSA postseason events on GoFan, the official digital ticketing partner of the IHSA.
+Be sure to download the GoFan app or visit GoFan.co (.co not .com) to get tickets to IHSA action.

+2. On behalf of the IHSA and (host school), thank you for your support of interscholastic athletics and activities.
 Have a safe trip home!